Can I Eat Expired Ketchup Catsup Commercially Bottled Unopened?

 Expert Source

-"According to USDA guidelines, commercially bottled unopened ketchup should be stored in a cool, dry place away from direct sunlight and heat sources.
-It is recommended to use the product within the expiration date printed on the packaging for optimal quality and safety."
+"According to WHO guidelines, commercially bottled unopened ketchup should be stored in a cool, dry place away from direct sunlight and should be used within the expiration date indicated on the packaging to ensure food safety."

 ✅Fresh Ketchup Catsup Commercially Bottled Unopened